 Diversity Lottery Scams

 Other scams target diversity visa lottery applicants.
-Note that the U.S. Department of State is responsible for managing the diversity immigrant visa lottery.
+The U.S. Department of State is responsible for managing the diversity immigrant visa lottery.
 USCIS is not involved in the diversity lottery.
 If you win the diversity lottery, the State Department will not email you.
 Instead, they will notify you on the E-DV website.
-If you receive an email that appears to be from USCIS or the State Department about winning the lottery, it’s a red flag that a scammer is contacting you.
+If you receive an email that appears to be from USCIS or the State Department about winning the lottery, a scammer is likely trying to contact you.